 A message from Professor Nicola Phillips, Vice Principal for Education

-Hello everybody, my name is Nicola Philips.
+Hello everybody, my name is Professor Nicola Phillips.
 I'm the Vice Principal for Education at King's.

-So, for your educational experience, obviously what matters most is regular interaction and discussion with your teachers and with each other, and individual support for your studies, and these will continue to be at the heart of our educational provision however teaching is delivered over the coming year.
+So, for your educational experience, obviously what matters the most is regular interaction and discussion with our outstanding academic staff, and with your cohort of equally outstanding fellow students, along with individual support for your studies, and these things will remain at the heart of our educational provision over the coming year.

 Wherever possible, and governed at all times by safety measures, we're planning for small group teaching activities such as seminars, tutorials, supervisions, some laboratory and other practical activities to take place on campus.
 Our intention is to have as many of these activities on campus as we safely can, while delivering some of them through enhanced use of technology as well.